yellepeddibk/DS202-Final-Project/README.md

     Where normally graphs depict the amount of change a variable has had, binary-based variables will depict whether or not there was any change and how much of the data has changed.
 When it comes to this project specifically, this is actually a valid approach as all we need to see is what variables changed in response to COVID-19.
 The variables that had less change indicate that they are more resilient and are of less worry, whereas the variables that have a higher proportion of change are the ones that indicate the need for more caution and preparation.

-    With that said, we now move on to viewing the Dataset and its structure:
+    With that said, we now move on to viewing the dataset and gaining an overall synopsis of what to expect:

 ``` r
 # View the data